-In addition to the community engagement activities and initiatives discussed above, Metropolitan Coal has made a number of significant donations to support the community of Helensburgh and the greater Illawarra region throughout 2021.
+In addition to the community engagement activities and initiatives discussed above, Metropolitan Coal has made a number of significant donations to support the community of Helensburgh and the greater Illawarra region throughout 2022.
 All donation requests were assessed on their individual merit and funding was distributed accordingly.

-In total, community donations and sponsorship during 2021 amounted to over \$90,000 and included the following:
+In total, community donations and sponsorship during 2022 amounted to over \$140,000 and included the following:

-- Donation to the Helensburgh Tigers Rugby League Club. - Donation to the Helensburgh Tigers Junior Rugby League Club. - Donation to Helensburgh Netball Club. - Donation to Helensburgh Thistles Soccer Club. - Ongoing sponsorship of the Helensburgh Public School and Holy Cross Primary School gardening and environment programs. - Donation to the Rotary Club of Fairy Meadow for the Razzamatazz Annual Children's Festival. - Donations to Helensburgh Lions Club. - Donation to the Lions Club of Woonona for their World Festival of Magic fundraiser. - Donation to Helensburgh Hope Church Community Pantry. - Donation to Stanwell Park CWA Mental Health First Aid training. - Donation to the Helensburgh Christmas Carols fireworks display.
+- Donation to the Helensburgh Tigers Rugby League Club. - Donation to the Helensburgh Tigers Junior Rugby League Club. - Donation to Helensburgh Netball Club. - Donation to Helensburgh Thistles Soccer Club. - Ongoing sponsorship of the Helensburgh Public School and Holy Cross Primary School gardening and environment programs. - Donations to Helensburgh Lions Club. - Donation to the Lions Club of Woonona for their World Festival of Magic fundraiser. - Donation to Helensburgh Hope Church Community Pantry. - Donation to the Illawarra Convoy. - Donation to Helensburgh Mens Shed. - Donation to Country Companion Animal Rescue.